 Computer Labs: We will be using PC's running Linux for the lab assignments.
 There are 40+ Linux machines in Lind 24, and 2 in EE/CS 4-204.
 You must have an ITLabs account.

 On-line course information: The syllabus, tentative schedule, homework assignments, answer keys to homework and exams, handouts, supplementary notes, sample programs, etc. will be found on the course web page at http://www.itlabs.umn.edu/classes/Fall-2002/csci2021.
 Please also check at least weekly for announcements.

 Class format: The lecture part of the class will include some individual and group activities, since education research shows that you learn better when you actually do something with the material besides sitting here taking notes.

 The recitations will be used for answering questions on homework and review for exams, as usual.
 They will also be used to introduce material on C/assembly programming, and sometimes other material.
 They will sometimes include some group exercises and in-class assignments..

-Exams: There will be two exams during the semester and a final exam.
-The final is scheduled for Thursday,May 16, 4:00-6:00pm.
+Exams: There will be one mid-term exam and a final.
+The final is scheduled on Friday, December 20, 8:00-10:00AM.
 All exams will be open book, open notes.
-The exams are worth 50% of your grade.
+The exams are worth 40% of your grade.

 Assignments: There will be reading assignments as we go along.
-I will give one every day, and expect you to be prepared for class.
-There will be 6 assignments, a mixture of programming and written, that will be collected and graded.
-Most of these you will be able to do in groups of 2.
+I expect you to be prepared for class.
+There will be 7 assignments, a mixture of programming and written, that will be collected and graded.
+Programming assignments you will be able to do in groups of 2.
 Form these groups early and stay with the group through the semester.
-If I want you to do an assignment individually, I will tell you.
-Assignments will also be given for practice and not collected.
+Written assignments must be done individually.
+However, discussion with your group members is allowed.
+Assignments may also be given for practice and not collected.